Jackson debuts excerpts from her original ballet, Vanity Lane, at Harvard's ARTS FIRST Festival

 Jackson is a member in the Harvard-Radcliffe Modern Dance Company.
 She works for the Boston Ballet as a teaching artist, and she is a company dancer for the Roxbury Center for Performing Arts.
 She is also ballet mistress for Stajez Cultural Arts Center, and she developed ballet programming in the Boys and Girls Club of Metro Atlanta and Boston.
 Jackson serves on the executive board of the Harvard Graduate Council as Vice Chair for Communications.

 For the complete Harvard ARTS FIRST performances schedule, visit the Office for the Arts at Harvard, or access this online festival guide.
-For more information about Vanity Lane, visit http://vanitylane.biz.
-To keep up with La'Toya Princess Jackson's performances, visit this page.
+For more information about the ballet visit the Vanity Lane website.
+To keep up with Jackson's performances, visit her OpenScholar page.